wang-edward/uwrt_software_training/GUIDE/guide.md

     for (auto name : turtle_names) {
         // create a message that holds the kill request (get the type right)
         // set the name field of the message
-        // create a callback (kind of difficult so you can copy paste) auto callback = [this](rclcpp::Client<turtlesim::srv::Kill>::SharedFuture response) -> void {
+        // create a callback with a lambda auto callback = [this](rclcpp::Client<turtlesim::srv::Kill>::SharedFuture response) -> void {
                 (void)response; // void the response since we don't need one RCLCPP_INFO(this->get_logger(), "Turtle  Killed");